vnijs/gitgadget/README.md

 ## Clone

-Clone a repo from GitLab (or GitHub) (e.g., https://github.com/vnijs/gitgadget-test-repo).
+Clone a repo from GitLab (or GitHub) (e.g., `git@gitlab.com:username/test-repo.git`).
 The name for the directory placed inside `Base directory to clone repo into` will be taken from the repo name unless a `Custom directory to clone repo into` is provided.
 If there is no R-studio project file (`.Rproj`) in the repo, one will be created.

-> To activate an HTTPS credential helper the very first time you clone a repo from GitHub or GitLab you should use a terminal and run git from the command line (e.g., "git clone https://repo-to-clone.git")
+> To activate an HTTPS credential helper the first time you clone a repo from GitHub or GitLab you will be asked to provide your username and password in the Rstudio terminal

 ## Branch